kanboard/kanboard/docs/automatic-actions.markdown

 - Automatically update the start date
 - Move the task to another column when the category is changed
 - Send a task by email to someone
+- Change task color when using a specific task link

 Examples
 --------